IamRabin/ComputerVision/README.md

 # ComputerVision

-This repo contains projects related to ComputerVision.
+This repo contains project for the final assessment related to ComputerVision course.